-In order to prove that you are guilty of indecent exposure according to Penal Code 314, the prosecution must prove the following:
+In order to prove that you are guilty of indecent exposure according to California Penal Code Section 314, the prosecution must prove the following:

 The key element for the prosecution to prove is usually that the person exposed himself or herself for the purpose of sexual arousal or to offend another person.